The Best Squirrel Proof Bird Feeders and 12 Tips That Work

 2. Baffle the Squirrels

 Squirrels are amazing climbers, even on metal poles.
-Buy a squirrel baffle and attach it to the pole to prevent them from climbing up from below—or purchase a battery-operated feeder to spin the pesky critters off.
+Add a squirrel baffle to your feeders or poles to prevent them from climbing up from below—or purchase a battery-operated feeder to spin the pesky critters off.

 If you’d like to have a little more fun with your squirrels, try a turning a toy Slinky into a baffle.
 Thread the post through the Slinky and attach one end under the feeder, allowing it to drape down the post.
 Shorten it if the Slinky touches the ground.
 Squirrels that try to climb it get a ride back to the ground every time!